 Today, I have come up with a checklist that everyone must know before buying a badminton racket.
-I am going to discuss every detail in depth, and along with that, I will give some tips for choosing badminton racket for beginner, intermediate and pro advanced players.
-As selecting a perfect one for yourself is a hard job, this tutorial will going to help yourself to find your badminton racket.
+I am going to discuss every detail in-depth, and along with that, I will give some tips for choosing a badminton racket for beginner, intermediate, and pro advanced players.
+As selecting a perfect one for yourself is a hard job, this tutorial will going to help you to find your badminton racket.

 Different Sections of a Badminton Racket

 Coming on next part which is called the Throat of the racket.
 This section connects the header section with the shaft and handle.
-Sometimes the throat is integrated with the racket header area, wherein some racket it stays separated.
-This section is responsible for power hitting, and flexibility of the racket.
-Throat section is always made of durable materials like carbon fiber, steel, or aluminum as they need to withstand on the high intense power shots.
+Sometimes the throat is integrated with the racket header area, wherein some racket stays separated.
+This section is responsible for the power-hitting, and flexibility of the racket.
+The throat section is always made of durable materials like carbon fiber, steel, or aluminum as they need to withstand the high intense power shots.

-Now, talking about the next section is one of my most favorite part of the racket.
+Now, talking about the next section is one of my most favorite parts of the racket.
 Yes, I am talking about the handle section.
-Handle section is made of materials that have excellent grip property so that it can provide enough hold to the players.
+The handle section is made of materials that have excellent grip properties so that it can provide enough hold to the players.
 There are different types of grips available on the market that offers incredible hold and stability even when your hands sweat a lot.
-Below I have discussed this topic in details.
+Below I have discussed this topic in detail.